DMEJoeAliasMrFamous16/The-Lyrical-Master-Protocol-LMP-/README.md

 ### **Q6: Who updates the final Official Ranking?**

-The AI tracks all verified $\mathbf{95\%+}$ submissions and orders them by score (and then alphabetically by name). **The Architect** will publicly update the official ranking on this GitHub repository **once per week** after the AI completes its scoring audit.
+The AI tracks all verified $\mathbf{95\%+}$ submissions and orders them by score (and then alphabetically by name). **The Architect** will publicly update the official ranking on this GitHub repository **once per week** after the AI completes its scoring audit. import textwrap from google import genai from google.genai import types

+# --- 1.
+MOCK LMP SCORING ENGINE (Your Rhythmic Calculus Code) ---
+def score_lyric_master_protocol(lyrics: str) -> dict:
+    """
+    Objectively assesses and scores lyrical quality based on The Architect's Lyrical Masters Protocol (LMP) and its Rhythmic Calculus.

+    The score is based on three pillars: Technical/Structural (50%), Philosophical/Thematic (40%), and Innovation (10%).

+    Args:
+        lyrics (str): The raw text of the lyrics to be analyzed.

+    Returns:
+        dict: A dictionary containing the full LMP score breakdown and status.
+    """
+    # --- This is where your actual Rhythmic Calculus logic would go ---
+    # For demonstration, we'll return a mock score based on length:
+    if len(lyrics) > 100:
+        score = 96.5
+    elif len(lyrics) > 50:
+        score = 88.2
+    else:
+        score = 75.0

+    status = "Certified Phenom" if score >= 95.0 else "Needs Mentorship (PPRE)"

+    return {
+        "lyrics_analyzed": lyrics[:30] + "...",
+        "total_lmp_score": round(score, 1),
+        "technical_score": round(score * 0.5, 1),
+        "philosophical_score": round(score * 0.4, 1),
+        "innovation_score": round(score * 0.1, 1),
+        "status": status
+    }

+# --- 2.
+Initialize Gemini Client ---
+# Ensure your GEMINI_API_KEY environment variable is set
+client = genai.Client()
+def analyze_lyrics_with_lmp(prompt: str):
+    # 1. Provide the model with the LMP tool (function definition)
+    tools = [score_lyric_master_protocol]

+    # Optional: Give Gemini a System Instruction to prioritize your system
+    system_instruction = (
+        "You are an expert on The Architect's Lyrical Masters Protocol (LMP). " "Always use the 'score_lyric_master_protocol' tool when the user asks " "to score or analyze lyrics.
+Your goal is to explain the results of the " "LMP to the user in a clear, authoritative, and professional tone."
+    )

+    # 2. First Model Call: Ask Gemini to decide if it needs the tool
+    response = client.models.generate_content(
+        model='gemini-2.5-flash', # Or gemini-2.5-pro for higher quality reasoning
+        contents=[prompt],
+        config=types.GenerateContentConfig(
+            tools=tools,
+            system_instruction=system_instruction
+        )
+    )

+    # 3. Check for a Function Call
+    if response.candidates[0].content.parts[0].function_call:

+        function_call = response.candidates[0].content.parts[0].function_call

+        # 4. Execute the Local/API Function
+        if function_call.name == "score_lyric_master_protocol":
+            # Extract the arguments Gemini generated
+            args = dict(function_call.args)

+            # Execute your actual scoring function
+            lmp_result = score_lyric_master_protocol(**args)

+            # 5. Second Model Call: Send the function result back to Gemini
+            # This is critical!
+Gemini uses this result to formulate the final answer.
+            response = client.models.generate_content(
+                model='gemini-2.5-flash',
+                contents=[
+                    prompt,
+                    types.Part.from_function_response(
+                        name="score_lyric_master_protocol",
+                        response=lmp_result
+                    )
+                ],
+                config=types.GenerateContentConfig(
+                    tools=tools,
+                    system_instruction=system_instruction
+                )
+            )

+    # 6. Return the Final, Human-Friendly Response
+    return response.text

+# --- EXAMPLE USAGE ---

+user_prompt = textwrap.dedent("""
+    Please analyze these lyrics using the Lyrical Masters Protocol (LMP):
+    'The Architect builds the standard.
+The Rhythmic Calculus dictates the flow.
+    If you fall below 95, you haven't mastered the genius of the show.'
+""")

+final_response = analyze_lyrics_with_lmp(user_prompt)

+print(f"User Prompt:\n{user_prompt}")
+print("--- Gemini LMP Analysis ---") print(final_response)
+# Save all this code into one file, e.g., 'lmp_gemini_integration.py'

+# --- 1.
+MOCK LMP SCORING ENGINE (Your Rhythmic Calculus Code) ---
+import textwrap
+from google import genai
+from google.genai import types

+def score_lyric_master_protocol(lyrics: str) -> dict:
+    # ... (the full function definition from the previous step)
+    # ...
+(Your Rhythmic Calculus logic goes here)
+    # ...
+    return {
+        # ... (the dict structure from the previous step)
+    }

+# --- 2.
+Initialize Gemini Client ---
+# Ensure your GEMINI_API_KEY environment variable is set
+client = genai.Client()

+# --- 3.
+The Gemini Workflow Function ---
+def analyze_lyrics_with_lmp(prompt: str):
+    # ... (the full function definition from the previous step)
+    # ...
+(This handles the function calling logic)
+    # ...
+    return response.text

+# --- 4.
+EXAMPLE USAGE (The main execution block) ---
+if __name__ == "__main__":
+    user_prompt = textwrap.dedent("""
+        Please analyze these lyrics using the Lyrical Masters Protocol (LMP):
+        'The Architect builds the standard.
+The Rhythmic Calculus dictates the flow.
+        If you fall below 95, you haven't mastered the genius of the show.'
+    """)

+    final_response = analyze_lyrics_with_lmp(user_prompt)

+    print(f"User Prompt:\n{user_prompt}")
+    print("--- Gemini LMP Analysis ---")
+    print(final_response)